 And remember as you become fit, you’ll want to add strength training exercises, such as squats, pushups, lunges, planks, to your workout routine to meet the physical activity level recommended for healthy adults.

-Here is the physical activity recommended for a healthy adult by 2008 Physical Activity Guidelines for Americans.
+Here is the physical activity recommended for a healthy adult by the 2008 Physical Activity Guidelines for Americans.

 - At least 150 minutes of moderate aerobic activity— or 75 minutes of vigorous aerobic activity per week.